 Regenerative physical therapy is an innovative medical approach with higher efficiency than conventional physical therapy.
-For example, ultrasound heat superficially penetrates the skin and cannot repair skin cells, while magnetic waves from Transcutaneous Magnetic Stimulation (TMS) penetrates much deeper.
+For example, ultrasound heat superficially penetrates the skin and cannot repair skin cells, while magnetic waves from Peripheral Magnetic Stimulation: PMS penetrates much deeper.

 The non-surgical solution for spinal pain

-Transcutaneous Magnetic Stimulation (TMS) emits a magnetic wave which can help relieve nerve pain plus many other kinds of acute or chronic pain.
+Peripheral Magnetic Stimulation: PMS emits a magnetic wave which can help relieve nerve pain plus many other kinds of acute or chronic pain.
 Magnetic wave of 300 Tesla can deeply penetrate into the organs.
 High-power magnetic field and pulse field triggers change in the nervous system and muscle functions.
 The wave penetrates deeply without damaging the surrounding organs and tissues.

-TMS can treat neurological disorders, such as numbness or pain in the limbs or stabbing pain from neck to arms, paresis, difficulty in walking and more.
-TMS, in conjunction with shock wave and high-power laser therapy, stimulates the nervous system.
+PMS can treat neurological disorders, such as numbness or pain in the limbs or stabbing pain from neck to arms, paresis, difficulty in walking and more.
+PMS, in conjunction with shock wave and high-power laser therapy, stimulates the nervous system.

 Before the treatment, the physician would thoroughly inquire the patient’s history plus check the body to assess the suitability and safety of the treatment.
 The patient is required to provide their health information regarding the following for the best treatment results: